-Asthma is a condition which lends itself to self-care.
+Asthma is a condition that lends itself to self-care.

 You need to discuss your asthma management in detail with your doctor and have a plan of action for altering your medication depending on how well controlled your asthma is.

 To determine how well your asthma is controlled, you need to use something called a peak-flow meter.
 It’s not enough to work entirely on a subjective idea of how you are feeling.
 You can start to lose control of your asthma before noticing any changes in your breathing or exercise capacity.

 Using a peak flow metre enables you to measure day-to-day variations in your breathing.
 It’s a sensitive measure that allows you to respond quickly to flare-ups before they become acute attacks which may land you in hospital.

 What is a peak-flow meter?

 A peak-flow meter is a small, hand-held device which measures your ability to force air out of your lungs as hard as possible.
 This is called your peak flow and is measured as litres of air/minute.

 The measure of your peak flow is a measure of your lung capacity.
-If your asthma is well controlled and you have no inflammation or bronchoconstriction, you can force a lot of air out of your lungs which will give you a higher reading on the peak flow metre.
+If your asthma is well controlled and you have no inflammation or bronchoconstriction, you can force a lot of air out of your lungs that will give you a higher reading on the peak-flow metre.
 As you develop inflammation in your lungs – the first sign that your control is going – you will be able to force less air out of your lungs and will get a lower reading.